vmchale/apple/README.md

 # Apple Array System

-Many cases (folds of tuples, folds of arrays) are not implemented.
+Many cases are not implemented.
 This is provided as an artefact.

-In general, the compiler will bail out with arcane error messages rather than produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results!
+The compiler will bail out with arcane error messages rather than produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results.

 Spilling (during register allocation) is not implemented for Arm.
 Also floating-point registers aren't spilled on x86.